Why Adalo Is Perfect for Building Your Social Media Platform

 Set Up Your Adalo Account and Create Your First Version

 Want to skip the manual setup?
-Adalo’s AI feature can help.
-Simply describe your app idea in plain language (e.g., "a social media app with user profiles, feeds, and messaging"), and the platform will auto-generate a basic structure for you.
+Magic Start generates complete app foundations from a simple description.
+Tell it you need "a social media app for local book clubs with user profiles, discussion feeds, and event scheduling," and it creates your database structure, screens, and user flows automatically—what used to take days of planning happens in minutes.
 This feature can speed up the creation of your minimum viable product (MVP) by up to 80%, allowing you to go from concept to a working prototype in less than 30 minutes.

-Adalo’s infrastructure is built to scale, processing over 20 million data requests daily across all its apps.
-With a track record of over 99% uptime in the past year, you’re starting on a solid foundation.
-Once your account is set up and your app’s initial version is ready, you can dive into designing mobile-first screens.
+Adalo's infrastructure is built to scale, processing over 20 million data requests daily across all its apps.
+With a track record of over 99% uptime, you're starting on a solid foundation.
+Once your account is set up and your app's initial version is ready, you can dive into designing mobile-first screens.

 Design Mobile-First Screens